Part 2. How to Manage Your Infrastructure as Code

 How Provisioning Tools Stack Up

-So, how do provisioning tools stack up using the IaC category criteria from before?
+How do provisioning tools stack up using the IaC category criteria from before?

 CRUD

-Most provisioning tools have full support all four CRUD operations.
+Most provisioning tools have full support of all four CRUD operations.
 For example, you just saw OpenTofu create an EC2 instance, read the EC2 instance state, update the EC2 instance (to add a tag), and delete the EC2 instance.

 Scale